ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation1/presentation1-notes.md

 (so-called "reverse DNS") is not mandatory and doesn't really break anything if it's missing or inaccurate.
-Whilst many network operators do a pretty good job at keeping their reverse DNS maintained, there are whole regions of the world that don't bother; Asia is an easy example.
+Whilst many network operators do a pretty good job at keeping their reverse DNS maintained, there are whole regions of the world that don't bother; Asia is a source of many examples, e.g. this path to a DNS server in Sri Lanka:

 ```[monster:~]% traceroute ns1.ac.lk.
 traceroute to ns1.ac.lk (192.248.1.162), 64 hops max, 40 byte packets